Skip to content

 The GDC adopts MSIsensor2 to derive Microsatellite Instability (MSI) information from tumor DNA-Seq data.
 The MSIsensor2 software uses only the tumor BAM as input, and calculates the numeric MSI score (number of msi sites / all valid sites).
 The MSI status of MSI (Microsatellite Instable) or MSS (Microsatellite Stable) is then determined using a MSI score cutoff value of 20%.

 The output msi_score and msi_status values are stored directly as properties of the aligned_reads (BAM files), and can be accessible via API.
-In addition, the portal/API can be filtered using these proprties by choosing "Add a File Filter" in the Repository Page and selecting msi_score or msi_status.
+In addition, the portal/API can be filtered using these proprties by choosing "Add a Custom Filter" in the Repository Page and selecting msi_score or msi_status.

 Please note: